sean-lawless/computersystems/AppendixA.md

 sources.

 The FT2232H Mini Module is also a good option and very similar to the CJMCU-2232 .
-There header is already pinned out but it requires a USB cable, a helpful option if short GPIO wires for JTAG are not compatible with your work area (laptop, etc.).
+The header is already pinned out but does not include a USB cable.
+But a longer cable is a helpful option if moving between different boards or if the short GPIO wires for JTAG are not long enough for your work area.

 The only difference relevant in our case is the location of the the UART pins.
 Below is a translation from FTDI connector pin to name.